simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

   - 'technical sound design'
   - 'video game'
   - 'wwise'
-description: 'While working on a test project based on a Cujo Sounds’ video series about how to set up a AAA Wwise project, I envisioned a method to speed up the process.'
+description: 'While working on a test project based on a video series by Cujo Sounds called ‘Setting up a AAA Wwise project’, I envisioned a method to speed up the process.'
 ---
 Provided that a certain knowledge of Wwise is required, these [didactic videos by Bjørn Jacobsen](https://www.youtube.com/@CujoSound/search?query=Setting%20up%20a%20AAA%20Wwise%20project) are brilliant and I highly recommend them.
-The chapter I'm focusing on is called _Setting up a AAA Wwise project - Part 5: Complex footstep switching with simple RTPCs_.
+The entire brief course is built around the idea of "making a game in a fictional Wwise environment to eventually have a project that will fully work without a game".
+The chapter I'm focusing on is called _Part 5: Complex footstep switching with simple <abbr title="Real Time Parameter Control">RTPC</abbr>s_.

 ## The Wwise project

-The chapter is focused on a smart way to create a switch container for the player footsteps.
-In a quest to think ahead and create a project that will allow the player to have proper footsteps sounds based on different surface materials, the Switch Group called `GroundMaterialSwitch` contains 23 switches.
+In a quest to teach how to think ahead, he creates a project that will allow the player to have proper footsteps sounds based on different surface materials, in different wetness conditions.

+The Switch Group called _GroundMaterialSwitch_, under Game Syncs, contains 23 switches.
+They're interconnected with another switch related to the wetness of the ground itself, _GroundWetnessSwitch_, and driven by an RTPC called _RTPC_GroundWetness_, under Game Parameters.

-The Switch Container called `PLYR_Footsteps_MaterialSwitch` reflects the same structure, so it contains 23 Switch Containers following the naming convention `{material}_WetnessSwitch`.
-Therefore, for the material switch `Dirt` inside my Switch Group, I'll have a Switch Container named `Dirt_WetnessSwitch`, and so on.
+The Switch Container in Project Explorer, called _PLYR_Footsteps_MaterialSwitch_, reflects the same structure, so it contains 23 Switch Containers following the naming convention `{material}_WetnessSwitch`.
+Therefore, for the material switch _Dirt_ inside my Switch Group, I'll have a Switch Container named _Dirt_WetnessSwitch_, and so on.

 {% include pattern-figure.html image="/assets/images/wwise-footsteps-switch.jpg" alt="My Wwise project, showing the switch container (left), and the switch group (right)" caption="My Wwise project, showing the switch container (left), and the switch group (right)" width="1024" height="622" %}

 ## Adding sounds

-Bjørn gives an insight on how to manage audio assets in the filesystem: it's a good idea to have a root folder called `Originals` which contains subfolders based on a structure consistent with the Wwise project:
+Bjørn gives an insight on how to manage audio assets in the filesystem: it's a good idea to have a root folder called `Originals` containing subfolders based on a structure consistent with the Wwise project:

 ```
 📂 Originals